SafeMemoryZone/tvm/README.md

 ## Note

-This project is unfinished and may conatain bugs.
+This project was abandoned and may conatain bugs.
+As of now, it is only a few steps away from being turing complete.
 Some instructions even invoke UB if used incorrectly.

 ## Fibonacci Example